Chemical peels use acid solutions to treat skin imperfections.

 The recovery time depends on the type of peel.
 Mild peels usually do not require recovery time.
 Although you may experience mild irritation in the skin, you will be allowed to return to work or to your daily activities immediately following the procedure.

 Medium peels take from three days to a week to heal, and deep peels can take up to two months to fully heal.
-With all peels, it is important for the patient to avoid sun exposure while their skin is healing.
+With all peels, it is important for Dallas chemical peel patients to avoid sun exposure while their skin is healing.

 Experience what it feels like to walk into a room knowing you look your best.
 Matthew J. Trovato MD has been Dallas’ best plastic surgery experience for nearly a decade.
 Discover why by scheduling a consultation today.